 Lissencephaly (colloquially known as smooth brain) is a rare developmental disorder of the brain cortex due to impaired neuronal migration between the 3rd and 4th months of human gestation.
 The condition can appear isolated or associated with diverse phenotypes such as Miller-Dieker or Walker-Warburg syndrome.

-A good knowledge of the normal ultrasonographic and magnetic resonance imaging appearance of the cerebral cortex at various stages of fetal gestation is pivotal for the early recognition of this disorder.
+Good knowledge of the normal ultrasonographic and magnetic resonance imaging appearance of the cerebral cortex at various stages of fetal gestation is pivotal for the early recognition of this disorder.
 Diagnosis should also be considered in children with a delay in development and facial dysmorphism.

 Patients with lissencephaly often experience psychomotor development delay, mental retardation, muscle spasticity, failure to thrive, dysmorphism, microcephaly, as well as poor performance in school.
 Other signs of the disease can be craino-facial abnormalities, hampered swallowing and eating, and anomalies of the fingers or toes.